When Does Monolingual Data Help Multilingual Translation: The Role of Domain and Model Scale: Additional Results

 \subsection{Scaling}

 In this section, we report all of our results for the model scale analysis (\S\ref{sec:scale}).
 Tables~\ref{tab:mmt-full-scale-ml50},~\ref{tab:mmt-full-scale-flores},~\ref{tab:mmt-full-scale-ntrex},~\ref{tab:mmt-full-scale-tico19} show the results on the ML50, FLORES, NTREX and TICO19 test sets, respectively.
 For each test set, we report side-by-side the results from each evaluation metric.

-As these results are not easily interpretable, we also plot the corresponding line plots with the average score of each method per model scale.
-Figure~\ref{fig:scale-line-bleu-all} shows the scaling curves across test sets using BLEU and Figure~\ref{fig:scale-line-chrf-all} shows the corresponding curves using ChrF.
+\paragraph{Model Averages per Scale} As it is not easy to extract meaningful patterns from the results in table format, we also plot the corresponding line plots with the average score of each method per model scale across metrics, in Figure~\ref{fig:scale-line-bleu-all} (BLEU), Figure~\ref{fig:scale-line-chrf-all} (chrF), and Figure~\ref{fig:scale-line-comet-all} (COMET).
 We observe that the trends are overall the same across both metrics.
+All metrics agree that at small scales, MASS fails to outperform the baseline but becomes much more effective, compared to the baseline, as the scale increases.
 This further supports the findings discussed in the main paper.

-On top of that, we see that the ChrF scores suggest that the effects of scale on DAE are slightly \textit{stronger}, as we see that the BT-to-MASS gap is slightly smaller at the largest scale, which is consistent across all test sets.
+However, we discover that metrics disagree with each other about the \textit{degree} that scale benefits DAE/MASS.
+Specifically, we see that according to BLEU, DAE at the 1.6B scale is competitive with BT only on the ML50 test set, whereas chrF (middle column) and COMET (right column) suggest that DAE becomes much stronger with scale.
+In particular, according to COMET, at the 1.6B scale, MASS matches or outperforms BT on most test sets.

+\paragraph{Model Averages per Resource-Level} For completeness, we also include the plots with the scaling patterns of each model across resource levels and translation directions, in Figure~\ref{fig:app-scale-analysis-methods-bleu-detailed} (BLEU; left column), Figure~\ref{fig:app-scale-analysis-methods-chrf-detailed} (chrF; middle column), Figure~\ref{fig:app-scale-analysis-methods-comet-detailed} (COMET; right column).
+Overall, the results are consistent across metrics and test sets and the discussion in the main paper still holds.

+However, we do discover one interesting discrepancy, which potentially relates to the observations of the previous paragraph.
+Specifically, in the chrF plots we see that BT in en$\rightarrow$xx low-resource settings (bottom-left plot per test set) tends to become less effective than the parallel baseline in all test sets except for ML50.
+Recall that ML50 is the most distant test set with respect to the (Wikipedia) monolingual data.
+We do not have a reliable explanation for this observation.